DanLep97/BioIDdataEnrichmentWebsite/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## TODO
-Filtered PC terms have not an associated unprotID, right a function to retrieve each gene for each PC
+DONE Filtered PC terms have not an associated unprotID, right a function to retrieve each gene for each PC each GO term should have an associated weight score